-“Look at this!!
-Can we get it please?!”
-Sound familiar?
-This age group really knows how to capitalize on the impulse buy—especially when it uses someone else’s money.
+Ever heard, “Look at this!!
+Can we get it please?!” as you’re heading towards the checkout?
+This age group can easily give in to impulse buys, especially if they are using someone else’s money.

-Instead of giving in, let your child know they can use their new hard-earned allowance to pay for it.
+Encourage your child to use their hard-earned allowance to pay for these purchases instead.
 Helping them distinguish between what they really want and what they really need will help them think harder before spending their own money.
-Another good tip is to encourage your child to wait at least a day before they purchase anything over $15.
-It will likely still be there tomorrow, and they’ll be able to make that money decision with a level head the next day.
+Another good tip is to encourage your child to sleep on it—instead of buying an item right away, wait at least a day before they commit to the purchase.
+The item likely won’t sell out overnight, so they can make that money decision with a more level head the next day.